-As an emcee, Ryan's abilities have been showcased in various events, including emceeing the Stronger Families: Hope for Heroes gala in Bellevue, Washington, in 2023, and being a featured speaker at the same event in 2021.In the world of entertainment, Ryan has showcased his talents in prominent roles on the Emmy-winning show "Scrubs" and ABC's "The Bachelorette" Season Three.
+As an auctioneer and emcee, Ryan's abilities have been showcased in various events, including emceeing the Stronger Families: Hope for Heroes gala in Bellevue, Washington for three years, most recently in 2024.
+Ryan has served as an auctioneer and emcee at numerous fundraising events in the Pacific Northwest.
+Clients include Bridge of Promise, Center for Active Living, and Encanto Arts.
+In the world of entertainment, Ryan has showcased his talents in prominent roles on the Emmy-winning show "Scrubs" and ABC's "The Bachelorette" Season Three.
 As a proud member of SAG-AFTRA, his experience in the entertainment industry complements his other professional endeavors.

 Before embarking on his firefighting career, Ryan was a corporate trainer in finance, working with major financial institutions such as Bank of America, Wells Fargo, and Bank of the West.
 He was a faculty member at the Graduate School of Banking at the University of Wisconsin-Madison and the University of Colorado, and co-founded South Seattle CrossFit in 2012.